Thinking of buying a tortoise? Determining the costs of owning one beforehand is important, but can also be very laborious. So, we’ve done it for you…

-Costs start from about £40 and could go over a £1000 for certain breeds.
+The cost of one tortoise starts at about £40 and can go over a £1000 for certain breeds.
 The prices of tortoises vary tremendously depending on breed, age and where you buy.

 - Age: Older tortoises tend to be more expensive.
 You can buy a baby tortoise for an average of £50.
 And old tortoise could cost hundreds to thousands of pounds depending on the breed.

 - Breed: The average price of a Hermann’s tortoise is £150, while an Indian star tortoise costs £350 and could easily jump up to £1000 if older.

 - Where you buy your tortoise: You can buy from a breeder, retailer or a private seller looking to find a new home for their pet tortoise.
 Many private sellers also offer to sell tortoise kit items along with the pet, which could help reduce the costs of your tortoise setup.

 - Hermann’s tortoise – The cheapest Hermann’s tortoise we found at the time of writing this article was a few months old going for £75.
 The most expensive one was a 16-year-old tortoise and its price was £400.
 Both available directly from a breeder.

 - Horsefield tortoise – Also known as Russian tortoise.
 Prices vary from £35 to £250.

 - Leopard tortoise – prices vary from £75 up to £250.

 - Spur Thighed tortoise – prices vary from £45 to about £250.
 The most expensive Spur Thighed tortoise we found cost £250 and was 16 years old.

 - Indian Star tortoise – Baby Indian Star tortoises start from £180.
 Older ones cost about £1000.
 This breed is slightly more expensive.